pyranges/pyranges/README.md

 For the future:

-*   groupby
-*   settings
-*   write docstrings, autogenerate API-docs
+  - write docstrings, autogenerate API-docs
-*   K-nearest
+  - K-nearest
-*   write bam

-Potentially:

-*   support mixes of stranded and unstranded data

 PyRanges should always be the fastest general-purpose genomics library for Python.
 So I will happily change the multithreading library and overlap